-The main basis of our analysis builds off a compilation of Demographic Health Surveys (DHS) datasets, which are nationally representative data on population demography, health and nutrition, from 2000 and 2013 (SI Appendix for individual countries and years of surveys).
-For NSF SESYNC Grant DBI-1052875 we consolidated DHS surveys across 47 countries.
+The main basis of our analysis builds off a compilation of DHS datasets, which are nationally representative data on population demography, health and nutrition, from 2000 to 2013 (SI appendix for individual countries and years of surveys).
+For NSF SESYNC Grant DBI-1052875 we consolidated DHS across 47 countries.
 We normalized survey responses across these countries for over 200 DHS variables.
-We used geocoded cluster references to add economic and ecological data to the health and household data of DHS (see (64) for details).
-We compile data across 19 developing countries in Africa, Central and South America, and Southeast Asia for geographic diversity of this original aggregated dataset.
+We used geocoded cluster references to add economic and ecological data to the health and household data of DHS (see [62] for details).
+Here we compile data across 19 developing countries in Africa, Central and South America, and Southeast Asia for geographic diversity of this original aggregated dataset.
 The DHS dataset was subsampled to select only the variables of interest (including complete data for diet diversity, which was limited), based on previous research, and some minor data cleaning was applied where necessary (for example, standardizing the encoding of missing values across the dataset).
-Our key dependent variable- an individual diet diversity score (IDDS) - is constructed through a series of questions in the DHS related to dietary intake of children under five.
-The IDDS is based on the United Nations Food and Agriculture Organization(65), and is a scale ranging from 0 to 10 based on intake of 10 types of foods including: 1) cereal grains; 2) white tubers and root foods; 3) dark leafy greens; 4) vitamin A rich vegetable/tubers; 5) vitamin A rich fruits; 6) other fruits and vegetables; 7) meat and fish foods; 8) eggs; 9) legumes/nuts/seeds; and 10) milk and milk products.
-We incorporate other variables of interest as described in Table 1, which include variables from both the DHS surveys as well as other global datasets.
+Our key dependent variable-an individual diet diversity score (IDDS) is constructed through a series of questions in the DHS related to dietary intake of children under five.
+The IDDS is based on the United Nations Food and Agriculture Organization [63], and is a scale ranging from 0 to 10 based on intake of 10 types of foods including: (a) cereal grains; (b) white tubers and root foods; (c) dark leafy greens; (d) vitamin A rich vegetable/tubers; (e) vitamin A rich fruits; (f) other fruits and vegetables; (g) meat and fish foods; (h) eggs; (i) legumes/nuts/seeds; and (j) milk and milk products.
+We incorporate other variables of interest as described in table 1, which include variables from both the DHS surveys as well as other global datasets.